 Do cortisone shots make you tired?

-Are there alternatives to cortisone injections?
+Are there alternatives to cortisone?

 Answered my question & more..Rest for 2 days after..Also may be pain or flare for 2 days…